The CFA Basketball Throw . . . It takes more than just a good arm!

 Test yourself periodically to record your progress on each CFA event, including the basketball throw.
 If you are not making gains in your throwing accuracy and distance, then you will need to reset your basketball-throw practice routine.
 Your progress may be slow, but keep up your robust practice routine, and I guarantee you will be successful in this event and the other CFA assessments.

-[If you are a high school junior (or sophomore or freshman), let's talk.
-I help students prepare for the admissions process for the US Service Academies (i.e., the US Air Force Academy, the US Naval Academy, the US Military Academy, the US Coast Guard Academy and the US Merchant Marine Academy).
-Twenty of my students over the last four years have won appointments and ROTC scholarships.
-You can do the same! - Academician.us]
+[ If you are a high school junior (or sophomore or freshman), let's talk.
+As an admissions coach, I help students prepare for the admissions process for the US Service Academies.
+More than 45 of my students over the last six years have won appointments and ROTC scholarships.
+You can do the same! -- Call me at 503.515.7406 or email at firstname.lastname@example.org ]